LuukVanWaveren/Simple-ImageClassification-using-Pytorch/README.md

 ![thumbnail04](GitHubReadmeFiles/TrainValGraph.png)

-_The final test:_
+<br/><br/>
+**Step 3: The final test:**

-the final test performance is 95%
+the final test classification performance is 95%, so the neural network correctly classifies 95% of the images.
+This can also be seen in the confusion matrix, where only 1 of the 20 images was wrongly classified.

 ![thumbnail05](GitHubReadmeFiles/FinalTestResult.png)